cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 (including ones that were cloned or recovered from snapshots).
 This is needed to address the problem of CSPRNG state cloning (see {{RY2010}}).
 See {{sec:tls13}} for example protocol information that can be used in the context of TLS 1.3.

-- tag2: Non-constant string that includes a timestamp or counter.
-This ensures change over time even if outputs of G(L) were to repeat.
-It MUST be implemented such that its values never repeat.
+If sk could be used for other purposes, then selecting a value for tag1 that is different than the form allowed by those other uses ensures that the signature is not exposed.

-This means, in particular, that timestamp is guaranteed to change between two requests to CSPRNG (otherwise counters should be used).
+- tag2: A nonce.
+That is, a value that is unique for each use of the same combination of G(n), tag1, and sk values.
+The tag2 value can be implemented using a counter, or a timer, provided that the timer is guaranteed to be different for each invocation of G'(n).

 # Application to TLS {#sec:tls13}